Bluestone’s poems do miraculous things, by force of language

 added text crawls of the poems, which really help.
 Great audience.

---Color-corrected, audio enhanced and synchronized, titled, and
+--Color-corrected, audio enhanced, titled, and

 edited from the raw Cornelia St Cafe footage, "The Laughing